galelab/scPathoQuant/README.md

 * Overwrites original 10x data provided to include viral counts and viral gene counts (if gtf file is provided)
 * virus.bcf - bcf format of variantn calls
 * virus_calls.vcf - variant calls by BCFtools
-* variant_calling_results/ - contains results for which cells support the variant calls
+* variant_calling_results/ - contains results for which cells support the variant calls (if the viral gtf is provided then output will provide information about where the snp is falling, in the coding region of a gene or outside coding region (OCR))

 ### Running scViralQuant variantcalling module
 ----------------------------------------------